codybradbury05/PortfolioProject1/README.md

 - I have used one main font, [Russo One](https://fonts.google.com/specimen/Russo+One?preview.text=GET%20STRONG&preview.text_type=custom&classification=Display).
 This was to stay consistent throught the whole website and create a familiarity within the website.

+### Target Audience

+- I aim to target new gym members.
+- I aim to target powerlifters.
+- I aim to target all levels of experience to help give knowledge.

 ## Features

 ### Existing Features